Bhargav19-root/docs/utm-templates/manage-templates.md

 # Manage UTM Templates

-Learn how to edit, organize, duplicate, and delete your UTM templates in LinkUTM.
+Learn how to edit, organize, duplicate, and delete your UTM templates in linkutm.

 ## Overview